bastin-thomas/RedM_Launcher/README.md

 # 🤠 SaintDenis_Launcher
- The SaintDenis1899 Redm Server Launcher, it will provide all work before launching RedM (remove temporary files, launching Steam, RockstarLauncher, or EpicGameStore).
+ The SaintDenis1899 Redm Server Launcher, will do some automated elementary work before launching RedM (remove temporary files, launching Steam, RockstarLauncher, or EpicGameStore).

 ## 🙍‍♂️ Usage
 The SaintDenis 1899 Redm Launcher, is intended to be used as a Client Launcher, that will start all programs necessary to connect yourself to RedM, and after, will launch your RedM Client and directly connect you to the Server.